cloudant-labs/clouseau/docs/book/book.typ

 The inheritance hierarchy was chosen to refelct the same structure provided by Scalang (actor framework used by Clouseau 2.x.
-By rooting all business logic in Service and connecting it to the actor system via Process and ProcessLike, Clouseau achieves a clean separation of concerns: the actor framework handles concurrency and distribution, while service classes implement domain-specific functionality.
+By rooting all business logic in Service and connecting it to the actor system via `Process` and `ProcessLike`, Clouseau achieves a clean separation of concerns: the actor framework handles concurrency and distribution, while service classes implement domain-specific functionality.
 Keep in mind that as we rewrite services in async maner the inheritance hierarchy would change and eventually the `Service` would